quantify-os/quantify-core/docs/usage.rst

 Along with the produced dataset, every :class:`~qcodes.instrument.parameter.Parameter` attached to QCoDeS :class:`~qcodes.instrument.base.Instrument` in an experiment run through the :class:`~quantify.measurement.MeasurementControl` of Quantify is stored in the `snapshot`_.

-This is intended to aid with reproducibility, as settings from a past experiment can easily be reloaded [see :func:`~quantify.utilities.experiment_helpers.load_settings_onto_instrument`] and re-run by anyone.
+This is intended to aid with reproducibility, as settings from a past experiment can easily be reloaded [see :func:`~quantify.utilities.experiment_helpers.load_settings_onto_instrument`].

 Data Directory
 --------------